Caruso School of Law Professor Christine Chambers Goodman to Receive 10th Annual Award for Excellence in Leadership

 Goodman is an expert on equal protection topics, including implicit bias, algorithmic bias, affirmative action, preferences, diversity, and racial privacy, as well as evidentiary and criminal law issues.

 “When I began my law career, I quickly realized that I would often be the ‘only’ at the table, in the room, and sometimes in the group or organization: the only woman, the only woman of color, the only person of color,” she says.
 “In law school, I had admired each other ‘only’ in front of the classroom from whom I had learned, and inspired by them, chose to pay it forward by moving my career into law teaching.
 I am honored to be recognized and truly thrilled to join the company of our Excellence in Leadership awardees.”

-After several years spent working in private legal practice and teaching at the University of California Los Angeles, Goodman joined the School of Law faculty, where she teaches courses on evidence, constitutional law, racial justice, trial practice, and comparative anti-discrimination law.
-She earned her JD degree from Stanford Law School and her bachelor of arts degree from Harvard College.
+After several years spent working in private legal practice and teaching at UCLA, Goodman joined the Caruso School of Law faculty, where she teaches courses on evidence, constitutional law, racial justice, trial practice, and comparative anti-discrimination law.
+She earned her juris doctor from Stanford Law School and her bachelor of arts from Harvard College.
 Goodman is an active member of the legal community, currently serving in leadership positions with the Los Angeles County Bar Association, the National Conference of Women’s Bar Associations, and the Association of American Law Schools, and previously with the Black Women Lawyers Association of Los Angeles and California Women Lawyers.
 She also serves on the board of the Western Center on Law and Poverty, a nonprofit organization that litigates, educates, and advocates around health care, housing, and public benefits policies and administration through the lens of economic and racial justice.

-Members of the Pepperdine community and those who wish to celebrate Goodman are invited to attend the award reception.
-Registration is requested by Friday, March 31.
+Members of the Pepperdine community and those who wish to celebrate Goodman's achievement are invited to attend the award reception.